Reagan-prog/alx-zero_day/README.md

-Edited readme file for 0x01 Shell
+Edited readme file for 0x01